North Carolina

 No reason is required to vote by mail.
 Any registered voter may vote by mail in an election in North Carolina.

-Absentee ballot requests must be received by the county board of elections no later than 5:00pm ET on November 1, 2022 for the November 8, 2022 general election.
-County boards of elections begin mailing absentee ballots to eligible voters who submitted an absentee ballot request form on September 9, 2022.
+Deadline to Request an Absentee Ballot For the 2024 General Elections, absentee ballot requests must be received by the county board of elections no later than 5:00 pm ET on October 29, 2024.
+County boards of elections begin mailing absentee ballots to eligible voters who submitted an absentee ballot request form on September 6, 2024.

 How to Request an Absentee Ballot

-(2) By Mail: On paper with the English N.C.
-Absentee Ballot Request Form for 2022 (fillable PDF) or the English N.C.
-Absentee Ballot Request Form for 2022 (non-fillable print-only PDF) or the Spanish N.C.
-Absentee Ballot Request Form for 2022.
+- By Mail: On paper with the English N.C.
+Absentee Ballot Request Form for 2024 (fillable PDF) or the 2024 N.C.
+Absentee Ballot Request Form in Spanish (download to come).
 The form comes with detailed instructions.
 After completing, the form must be submitted to the voter’s county board of elections in person or by mail via the U.S. Postal Service, DHL, FedEx, or UPS.

-If the voter chooses not to return their completed absentee ballot by mail, the voter can return the completed absentee ballot in person at the voter’s county board of elections or at any open early voting (one-stop) site in the voter’s county at any time the site is open for voting if available in the voter’s municipality.
-If returning in person to a county board of elections office on Election Day, it must be received by 5 PM.
+If the voter chooses not to return their completed absentee ballot by mail, the voter can return the completed absentee ballot in person at the voter’s county board of elections or at any open early voting site in the voter’s county at any time the site is open for voting.
+On Election Day, voters must return the ballot in-person at the county board of elections office by 7:30 PM.

 Voter Registration